 With an AWG, the insertion loss is independent of the number of wavelengths supported.
 This differs from using a splitter-based architecture where every 1×2 device introduces a 3dB loss.
 Using a 1×64 splitter, the insertion loss is 14 or 15dB whereas for a 40-channel AWG the loss can be as low as 4dB.
 Thus using filters rather than splitters, the insertion loss is much lower for a comparable number of client ONUs.

 There is also a cost benefit associated with a low insertion loss.
 To limit the cost of next-generation PON, the transceiver design must be constrained to a 25dB power budget associated with existing PON transceivers.

-To live with transceivers with a 25dB power budget, the insertion loss of the passive distribution network must be minimised, explaining why filters are favoured.
+To live with transceivers with a 25dB power budget, the insertion loss of the passive distribution network must be minimized, explaining why filters are favored.